Rising Rates of Human Trafficking

-Lisa and her team are at the forefront of providing supportive services to trafficked youth in Sonoma County.
+SAY provides supportive services to trafficked youth in Sonoma County.
 These services include dedicated shelter beds for survivors of trafficking, counseling services, and support applying for SSI and other benefits from a SOAR-certified Case Manager.
 Many youth who enter into our services do not have personal documents, such as an ID card or Social Security card; SAY Case Managers assist them through the process of getting new cards.
-This team is staffed by four individuals who have earned a Certificate in Human Trafficking training provided by the National Network for Youth and the McCain Institute of International Leadership.
-They are the only people to have earned this certification in the state of California.

 “Helping a young person have a fresh start is just the beginning,” says Anita Maldonado, SAY’s Chief Executive Officer.
 “Once their basic needs are met, our focus lies on helping that young person to rebuild.
 SAY offers resources that provide a safety net for our youth.”